DataBrewery/cubes/doc/model.rst

   example the `date` dimension might be defined as having `day` granularity, but some cubes might be only at the `month` level.
 To specify only relevant hierarchies use ``hierarchies`` metadata property:
+* ``exclude_hierarchies`` – hierarchies to be excluded when cloning the original dimension.
+Use this instead of ``hierarchies`` if you would like to preserve most of the hierarchies and remove just a few.
 * ``default_hierarchy_name`` – name of default hierarchy for a dimension in the context of the cube
 * ``cardinality`` – cardinality of the dimension with regards to the cube.
 For